 Like the rods and cones, ipRGCs are most sensitive to a particular color: blue, in this case.
 And like other retinal ganglion cells in the eye, the ipRGCs grow long fibers that snake out to join the optic nerve.
 Another surprise: Not all ipRGCs are the same.
 The Brain: The Troublesome Bloom of Autism | Mental Health.
 Eric Courchesne managed to find a positive thing about getting polio: It gave him a clear idea of what he would do when he grew up.
 Courchesne was stricken in 1953, when he was 4.
 The infection left his legs so wasted that he couldn’t stand or walk.
 “My mother had to carry me everywhere,” he says.
 His parents helped him learn how to move his toes again.
 Courchesne was 11 when the braces finally came off, and his parents patiently helped him practice walking on his own.

-Science's Long—and Successful—Search for Where Memory Lives | Memory, Emotions, & Decisions During that visit, the three sat down to see if they could figure out the discrepancy in the data.
+When Courchesne wasn’t competing at gymnastics, he was studying neuroscience.
+At the time, Courchesne was investigating how children’s brains respond to new pieces of information.
+Autism had cut the boy off from the social world, Courchesne realized.
+In the three decades since, autism has gone from obscurity to painful familiarity.
+As they develop, autistic brains bloom with an overabundance of neurons, Courchesne finds.
+Scientists had done a few anatomical studies on the autistic brain, but the results were ambiguous.
+Science's Long—and Successful—Search for Where Memory Lives | Memory, Emotions, & Decisions.
+During that visit, the three sat down to see if they could figure out the discrepancy in the data.
 The “problem,” Silva felt, might in fact be an opportunity: a hint of how they could use CREB as a tool not merely to enhance or suppress memories but to explore each new memory’s precise location—to locate the engram.
-Maybe after all these years, it would be possible to find true tracks of memory in the brain.